quiltedhills/htfc3-kubejs_patches/README.md

 • Decreased output of the Wool Yarn to String barrel recipe <br/>
 • Added tooltip for slot pockets (and also renamed them to Inventory Slot Pockets) <br/>
 • Fixed loot tables for some Mekanism and IE ores found in the Twilight Forest <br/>
+• Made the Food Book recipe use TFC carrots instead of vanilla ones (food book is still available from the Akashic Tome though!)